 Introduction

 In today's data-driven world, the seamless flow of information across systems and departments is critical to business success.
-Any disruption or inconsistency can lead to significant setbacks.
+Any disruption or inconsistency can lead to significant setbacks — delayed decisions, corrupted analytics, or regulatory breaches.
 In data engineering, the relationship between data producers and consumers is pivotal.
-This relationship can be optimised through data contracts.
+When that relationship is left informal, ambiguity fills the gaps, and the consequences ripple outwards into every corner of the business.

 What are Data Contracts?